Genealogy

 "You have to know where you come from, if you want to know who you are.
 We are also our origin.
 The wishes, the life images, the life expectancy of people who have lived before us are entered in our presence.
 To track them, means to learn more about yourself."

-For many years, I run the family research on the Glarus families as my hobby.
-About five years ago I have started an ambitious project which will show the family links between the about 200 original families from Glarus.
-Starting point of my family research is always the outstanding genealogical oeuvre of Johann Jakob Kubly-Müller.
-In more than 30 years of work (1893-1923) Kubly-Müller created this unique reference book.
-It comprises a total of 36 large and small volumes as well as the registry on the older Glarus genealogy and an alphabetical index.
-Built on the entire stock of the parish books of the Canton of Glarus and supplemented by historical directories, documents and material from public and private archives, Kubly Müller's monumental book lists all Glarus families from the 15th century to the present in their sequence and links in a clean and readable font.
+For many years, I have been researching the families of Glarus as a hobby.
+About five years ago, I started an ambitious project to trace the family connections between the 200 or so original families from Glarus.
+The starting point for my family research is always the outstanding genealogical work of Johann Jakob Kubly-Müller.
+In more than 30 years of work (1893-1923), Kubly-Müller created this unique reference work.
+It comprises a total of 36 large and small volumes as well as the index for the older Glarus genealogy and an alphabetical index.
+Kubly Müller's monumental work, which is based on the entire inventory of parish registers in the canton of Glarus and supplemented by historical indexes, documents and materials from public and private archives, lists all Glarus families from the 16th century to the present in their sequence and links them in a neat and legible script.

-After the death of Johann Jakob Kubly-Müller and the sale of the work to the canton, the respective state archivists or librarians or their employees seem to have updated the births, deaths and marriages on the basis of the official notifications.
+After the death of Johann Jakob Kubly-Müller and the sale of the work to the canton, the respective state archivists or biblothecaries or their employees appear to have updated the births, deaths and marriages on the basis of official notifications.
 My research has shown that at least the deaths were updated until 2010.
-Also on the basis of the various handwritings, one can recognise the persons who made the additions at least on the basis of this characteristic:
+The various manuscripts can also be used to identify the people who made the additions, at least on the basis of this feature:

 1893 - 1923 Johann Jakob Kubly-Müller

-1923 - 1932 Hans Schiesser (national archivist, national librarian and interrogator)
+1923 – 1932 Hans Schiesser (State Archivist, State Librarian and Interrogating Judge)

-1987 - 2017 Erika Kamm-Weber (Genealogy, only partial updating of the Kubly-Müller records and on an external database)
+1987 – 2017 Erika Kamm-Weber (genealogy, only partial updating and maintenance of an external database)

-2017 - Lara Caetano (Genealogy, no updating of the Kubly-Müller records any more)
+2017 - Lara Caetano (genealogy, no more updating in the genealogy work)

-Whenever possible, I have included the Kubly-Müller reference in The Glarus Family Tree.
-In addition, I also use information which I find on relevant websites (e.g. Ancestry.com, Finde A Grave etc).
-Since such information has to be accepted with some reservation, I try whenever possible to verify the information gathered from the internet.
+Whenever possible, I have included the Kubly-Müller reference in the Glarus family tree.
+In addition, I also use information I find on relevant websites (e.g. Ancestry.com, Find A Grave etc.).
+Since such information must be taken with a grain of salt, I try to verify the information gathered from the Internet whenever possible.

-In Switzerland, I mainly use the work of Kubly-Müller and the corresponding church records for my research work.
-In order to keep the Glarus Family Tree up to date, I have started to analyze the current obituaries on www.todesanzeigenportal.ch as well as the obituaries published in the Official Gazette of the Canton of Glarus until 2017.
-The research work is being continued on an ongoing basis and the goal is to close the gap that arose in the Kubly-Müller work as a result of the official tracking work stopped about 2010.
-Currently, the current period back to 2010 is covered by my own research.
+In Switzerland, I mainly use the work of Kubly-Müller and the corresponding church register records for my research tasks.
+In order to keep the Glarus Family Tree up to date, I have started to evaluate the current obituaries on www.todesanzeigenportal.ch as well as the obituaries published in the official gazette of the Canton of Glarus up to 2017.
+The research work is ongoing and the aim is to close the gap in Kubly-Müller's work that arose due to the discontinuation of official tracking work around 2010.
+At present, the current period back to 2010 is covered by my own research work.

-I publish my results on various websites, one is my own site on Geneanet, another on is Geneal-Tree, a German website and the third one is the Ancestry which is subject to a fee (links see below).
-Through these websites, I get access to interested genealogists with whom I like to share further available information and so in return receive additional information which will support my project.
-Family history is not only to collect dates of birth, marriage and death.
-Family history is interesting and accessible only by individual stories and photos.
-Therefore, whenever possible I incorporate photographs and historical facts in the Pedigrees.
-I get most of these documents by the ever-widening circle of interested hobby genealogists.
-Therefore, any additional information on missing family members is always highly welcome.
+I publish my results on various websites, one is my own website on Geneanet, another on Geneal-Tree, a German website and the third is the paid website of Ancestry (see links below).
+These websites give me access to interested genealogists with whom I am constantly exchanging further available information and in return receive additional information that supports my project.
+Family history is not just about collecting birth, marriage and death data.
+Family history is interesting and only accessible through individual stories and photos.
+Therefore, whenever possible, I have included photos and historical facts in the family trees.
+I receive most of these documents from the ever-growing circle of interested amateur genealogists.
+Therefore, additional information about missing family members is always very welcome.

-The Glarus Family Tree with more than 300'000 individuals on
+The Glarus family tree with more than 340,000 individuals can be found on:

 -